avinight/avinight/README.md

 My loves: 🍵/🫐/🍚/🐟
 * 👋 Hi, I’m Frederick!
 I'm interested in difficult things.
+I've taken Operating Systems.
 * 🌱 I’m currently learning Computer Science at the University of Toronto
 * 📫 You can reach me at meneses.frederick9@gmail.com or on Discord: @c.27